k21971/EvilHack/doc/evilhack-changelog.md

   by monsters, round two
 - Force paranoid quit to be yes [no] instead of y/n
 - Update paranoid_confirmation in Guidebook
+- Fix: undersized buffer for dumplog conducts
+- Fix: unaligned priests were hostile to Draugr